rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [@chrisbiscardi] published a [video][video-platformer-bevy-ecs] on setting up a new 2D platformer project using Bevy.
-The video covers intergrating with LDTK, Rapier, and becy_ecs_tilemap to get a working character controller with collisions in a sandbox.
+The video covers integrating with LDTK, Rapier, and becy_ecs_tilemap to get a working character controller with collisions in a sandbox.
 It also touches on staple crates such as bevy_asset_loader and iyes_loopless.